|Nutritional Guidelines (per serving)|

 Drizzle the cream evenly over the rolls—about 3 tablespoons for each pan—and bake for 25 minutes.
 Remove the cinnamon rolls to racks to cool until just slightly warm.

 Meanwhile, make the icing.
 Sift the powdered sugar into a medium bowl.
 Add the milk and vanilla and stir until well blended.
 For thinner icing, add more milk a few drops at a time.
 To thicken, add more powdered sugar.
-It should drip slowly from a spoon.

 Drizzle or spread the icing over the warm cinnamon rolls.
 Remove the cinnamon rolls from the pan while they are still warm.